li-wenzhan/DADA/README.md

 ## Model
 ### Setup
 **Environment**
-All models were trained and tested on Ubuntu 18.04 with Python 3.7.0 and PyTorch 1.11.0 with CUDA 11.3.
+<br>All models were trained and tested on Ubuntu 18.04 with Python 3.7.0 and PyTorch 1.11.0 with CUDA 11.3.
 You can start by creating a conda virtual environment:
 ```
 conda create --name dada python=3.7 -y